jguillod/imed-template/README.md

 Use **imed-template** at Work?
 Ask your manager or marketing team if they'd help [support](https://opencollective.com/jguillod#support) our project.
 Your company's logo will also be displayed on [npmjs.com](http://npmjs.com/package/@imed.ch/imed-template) and our [GitHub repository](https://github.com/jguillod/imed-template#sponsors).

+## ABOUT US ##

+Please, feel free to visit our personal website [imed.ch](http://imed.ch) and have a look to IoT projects for HealthCare we are involved in with [eliiot technology](http://eliiot-technology.ch).